TNRD Board of Directors

 Al Raine (Mayor)

-First elected as the inaugural mayor of Sun Peaks Mountain Resort Municipality in June 2010, Al is now serving his third term as Mayor.
+First elected as the inaugural mayor of Sun Peaks Mountain Resort Municipality in June 2010, Al is now serving his fourth term as Mayor.

 Al has enjoyed a successful career in tourism and the ski business.
 A former National Alpine Ski Team Coach, Al was provincial government ski coordinator from 1975 to 1979 and authored the Commercial Alpine Ski Policy that motivated the impressive development and investment in ski tourism in BC.
 In 1985, Al built and managed a hotel in Whistler which was sold in 1990.
 He then moved to Sun Peaks in 1995 where he and his wife Nancy built the Nancy Greene’s Cahilty Lodge.